abuxton/presentations/cote/intro/Intro.md

 * Where do you start?
 * What comes first?
-* What is the best approach to adoption.
+* What is the best approach to adoption?
-* What if I tell you there is no single nswer?
+* What if I tell you there is no single answer?